 Consider the following example of a persuasive essay from Stab and Gurevych (2014b).
 The first sentence (1) presents a claim (in bold).
-(2) and (3) present two premises supporting the claim.
+(2) and (3) present two argumentation pathos ethos logos claims argumentative premises supporting the claim.
 (4) gives a premise supporting premise (3).